StardustXR/website/docs/01-get-started/03-setup-openxr.md

 # Setup OpenXR Runtime

-If you have a XR Headset and you'd like to use it with Stardust XR on Linux, the following are instructions on getting it up and running within a linux environment.
-Although XR support in Linux is still under active development, there are a number of good options available.
-If you already have XR set up on your Linux distribution, head to the [Full Installation](manual) page to get Stardust XR installed.
+This guide will help you set up your VR or AR headset for use with Stardust.
+Although support for many headsets on Linux is still under active development, there are a number of good options available.
+If you already have OpenXR set up on your Linux distribution, head to the [Full Installation](manual) page to get Stardust XR installed.

 :::info